Commercial Auto Insurance in California: Costs, Benefits, & Who Needs It?

-Today, most insurance companies use an independent agent matching system to get an appropriate insurance plan for their location.
-All you have to do is be specific with what you are looking for, and this latest technology will suggest the best insurance agency or agents for you.
-The information you provide will only be sent to an agency you pick.
+Today, most insurance companies use an independent specialist matching system to get an appropriate insurance plan for their location.
+All you have to do is be specific with what you are looking for, and this latest technology will suggest the best insurance agency or representatives for you.

 Commercial vehicles include tractor-trailers, construction vehicles, and passenger cars.
-It doesn’t matter whether your company uses trucks, vans, buses, or cars.
-If the company owns one of these vehicles, its vehicles must be covered with commercial auto insurance.
+Whether your company uses trucks, vans, buses, or cars doesn’t matter.
+Commercial vehicle insurance in California covers the expenses that may arise from an accident involving a business-owned vehicle.
+If the company owns one of these vehicles, it must be covered by commercial auto insurance in CA.

-Of course, insurance coverage requirements for different types of vehicles will be different as the state of California law mandates.
+In California, all vehicles must have a minimum amount of auto liability coverage, regardless of the type of their use (business or personal).
+Commercial auto insurance requirements for different types of vehicles will differ as the state of California law mandates.
 For instance, passenger cars have the same liability minimums as company cars:

 - $35,000 for bodily injury in every accident involving two or more injured individuals

 - $10,000 in property damage coverage in every accident